0thorderlogic/cs/DAA/instructions.md

 Alternatively, you can visit [this here website](https://online2pdf.com/convert-odt-to-pdf) and upload all files as you need and get a merged pdf!

-> Note: try disabling the ad-blocker if you want to support this website or [donate](https://online2pdf.com/donation) them outright.
+* Note: try disabling the ad-blocker if you want to support this website or [donate](https://online2pdf.com/donation) them outright.

 ## Last resort

-> Only for batches after 2021-2022
+*  Only for batches after 2021-2022

-There is a good chance you will get the same questions we got this year 10 years down the line, you could find a file called the [`master.odt`](#) or [`master.pdf`](#) when I do get around to it middle of 2023.
+There is a good chance you will get the same questions we got this year 10 years down the line, you could find a file called the [`master.odt`](#) or [`master.pdf`](#) when I do get around to it the middle of 2023.